August 31 Jul - 21 Aug 2018

 In the final conference you will co-deliver training with your Rwandan colleagues.
 Return visits to observe and coach will help fully embed new strategies into their classrooms.
 The aim of this phase is to create networks of Rwandan teachers who will lead improvements in teaching and learning in their schools.

 A great opportunity to provide consultation for other teachers and to reflect on my own practice.
-The accommodation was excellent and catered for everyone's needs!
+The accommodation was excellent and catered to everyone's needs!

 It’s given me a good understanding of the challenges facing Rwandan teachers especially with regard to the recent teaching language change from French to English.
 This will enrich my own teaching and allow me to share these experiences with my own students.